Pomeranian dogs are one of the smallest dog breeds, weighing between 3-7 pounds and standing about 6-11 inches tall.

 Daily brushing is a must to prevent tangles and keep your Pom's coat clean.
 Brushing should be done daily, or at least twice a week, to keep your Pom looking and feeling its best.

-For your interest: How to Clean Maltese Dogs Eyes
+If this caught your attention, see: How to Clean Maltese Dogs Eyes

 Regular grooms are a great way to ensure your Pom's coat is well-maintained.
 A professional groomer can fully groom, clean, and nourish your dog's fur and skin, as well as perform a sanitary shave to prevent waste from sticking to their fur.